AmanNegi/FreshNest/backend/README.md

 npm install
 ```

-5. Add an `.env` file in your `/backend` folder and add the below line:
+5. Add a `.env` file in your `/backend` folder and add the below line:

    ```env
    DATABASE_URL="mongodb://127.0.0.1:27017/fresh-nest" # your MongoDB address with port and collection name